nateemma/strategies/README_MACM1.md

 Also, there is a script _install_packages.sh_ in _user_data/strategies/scripts_, that will do all of this for you

+*WARNING*: If you are running on an Apple processor (M1 etc) then there will likely be some dependency issues.
+The Mac M1 versions of libraries are generally only available via conda, and they do not keep up wit the pace of other packages such as python and tensorflow.
+In partuclar, be careful about upgrading python.
+At the time of writing, the latest version of python is 3.12, but the M1-based version of tensorflow-deps and tensorflow-macos only support python 3.10

 ## Installing Anaconda
 You should only need to do this once
 ```